zeeeing/residency-rotation-scheduler/DEVELOPER_GUIDE.md

 ```

 The client expects the API at `http://localhost:8000`.
 Override with `API_BASE_URL` in a Vite env file (e.g., `client/.env.local`).

+## Local smoke test

+1. Start the API and client as above.
+2. In the dashboard, trigger the sample CSV generator (it downloads the CSV files) or use representative CSVs for residents, history, preferences, SR preferences, postings, and optional leaves.
+3. Upload the CSVs, keep default weightages, and run the solver.
+Expect a successful timetable with optimisation scores populated; fix any schema errors shown in the UI or backend logs.
+4. Pin a few assignments, re-run to confirm pins hold, and download `final_timetable.csv` to verify `/api/download-csv`.

 ## Data model and pipeline